Covering Complete Geometric Graphs by Monotone Paths: Proof of Theorem

 It suffices to show that for a $6$-point set $A$, the edge set of $K_6[A]$ can be decomposed into five $3$-edge zig-zag paths.
-It is known that there are $16$ order types for such sets, see, \eg, \cite{PW18}, and it suffices to provide zig-zag path decompositions for each type, as we do in Fig.~\ref{fig:16types}.
+It is known that there are $16$ order types for such sets, see, \eg, \cite{PW18}.
+Since the existence of a zig-zag path decomposition depends only on the order type and not on the specific geometric realization, it suffices to provide zig-zag path decompositions for each type, as we do in Fig.~\ref{fig:16types}.

-A similar bipartite version of the lower bound construction with $n=2k$ points and $|E_0|=k^2$ (undirected) inter-group edges only yields a lower bound of $n^2/16$: If $\P$ is a covering of $K_n[A]$ by monotone paths, it has the property that that every path $\xi \in \P$ contains at most four edges in $E_0$.
+A similar bipartite version of the lower bound construction with $n=2k$ points and $|E_0|=k^2$ (undirected) inter-group edges only yields a lower bound of $n^2/16$: If $\P$ is a covering of $K_n[A]$ by monotone paths, it has the property that every path $\xi \in \P$ contains at most four edges in $E_0$.
 Consequently, covering all the edges of the bipartite graph requires at least $k^2/4 = n^2/16$ monotone paths.